Pikes Peak is a mountain that can be enjoyed by all

 Reservations

 Reservations are required to drive your personal vehicle to the summit from May 26 – September 30.
 None are needed in the off-season.
 Reservations are always recommended for the Cog Railway, Jeep tour, shuttle tour, and bike tours.
+More reservation information can be found further down the page.

 No reservations needed to hike.